akhilvasvani/border-crossing-analysis/README.md

 * If instead of aggregating the valves of the crossings and you wanted to aggregate via the date, it's easy to implement and not much to change

 Cons:
 * Unfortunately because I sorted the list (the data read in the csv_file), my time complexity became O(n log(n)), which is both the best and worst case.
 And at one time I have two nested for-loops, so my overall time complexity for my main function is O(n^{2} + n log(n)) = O(n^{2}), which if scaled up to a LOT more elements would take too long.
 Although I tried to implement other data structures to prevent this from happening, I could not get them working.
 Hence, I opted to have something working than nothing at all.
 In order to avoid this for future iterations, I would use the Pandas libraries, which would avoid the need for sorting (though we would still need to use the groupby function which I think is O(n) time complexity).
 My space complexity was simply O(n).
+* Although, my optimized version speeds up the main function from O(n^{2}) --> O(nlog(n)), the space cost stays the same O(n).

 ### How to run my work?

 So the first step, is to run the ```run.sh``` bash file, which will call my border_crossing_statistics.py script.
 However, I have added in extra parameters:

 YOU MUST SPECIFY THE INPUT AND OUTPUT FILE AS WELL AS THE ARGUMENTS THEMSELVES.
 I REPEAT SPECIFY THE INPUT AND OUTPUT.
-For example,

-this will work: ```python3 src/border_crossing_statistics.py --input input/Border_Crossing_Entry_Data.csv --output output/report.csv```
+For example, this will work: ```python3 src/border_crossing_statistics.py --input input/Border_Crossing_Entry_Data.csv --output output/report.csv```

 This will not work: ```python3 ./src/border_analytics.py ./input/Border_Crossing_Entry_data.csv ./output/report.csv```

 I did this because there is now a clear distinction between input and output.

+For optimized version: ```python3 src/border_crossing_statistics_optimized.py --input input/Border_Crossing_Entry_Data.csv --output output/report.csv```

 Added in my own unit test cases to help debug and ran the test case provided!